Samkth123/KTH-md/Growth/Session 3/Live session.md

 - Less opposition from government agencies, unions and the civil society
 - Avoiding Goliath, the firms in the market you are disrupting

+### General discussion

 Easier to understand environmental impact of tangible objects like cars and fuel but less from like the internet and cryptocurrencies and stuff.

+Green business models - No value in it if the customer does not know about it